 Yvonne Craig was introduced as Batgirl in the final 1967-1968 season of the Batman TV Series, posters of her in full costume adorned the walls of countless millions of boys around the world.

 This great little documentary, called Mille Miglia – The Spirit of a Legend, centres around the modern Mille Miglia with countless references and clips of the original races.
-If you like vintage racing cars, the Italian countryside and beautiful women, I have a feeling you’re going to like this film.
-It comes in 10 parts, starting…
+If you like vintage racing cars and the Italian countryside, I have a feeling you’re going to like this film.
+You can watch the trailer for the film…

 The 1969 Spanish Grand Prix was the last ever race featuring Formula 1 cars with the “high-wing”, the two Lotus cars suffered massive rear wing failures and drivers Jochen Rindt and Graham Hill lucky to escape with their lives.